dotnet/machinelearning/docs/code/MlNetCookBook.md

 {
     public string[] AllFeatures { get; set; }
 }

-// Create a new context for ML.NET operations.
-It can be used for exception tracking and logging,
-// as a catalog of available operations and as the source of randomness. var mlContext = new MLContext();

 // Read the data into a data view. var data = mlContext.Data.ReadFromTextFile<InspectedRow>(dataPath,